HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-01-04-guaranteed-execution-with-smart-contracts.md

 layout: post
 type: article
 title: "Guaranteed Execution with Smart Contracts"
 description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
-This chapter is is not available yet.
+This chapter is not available yet.
 We add content frequently, sign up for our newsletter for notifications when it's released."
 permalink: /technology/expert/guaranteed-execution-with-smart-contracts/
 topic: technology
 level: expert
 chapter: "What is a Blockchain?"
 ---

-A blockchain can not only store data, but it can also execute programs.
+A blockchain can do more than simply storing data; it can also execute applications.
 Programs on a blockchain are called smart contracts and need to be written in a specific language defined by the [protocol]({{ site.baseurl }}{% post_url /technology/expert/2022-01-03-a-protocol-to-transfer-value %}).
-A contract, in general, is an agreement between parties that binds them to something happening in the future.
+In general, a contract is an agreement between parties that binds them to something happening in the future.
 The term "smart" comes from the automatic execution of these digital contracts.

-While the first cryptocurrency, Bitcoin, already supported rudimentary logic to be run on top of it using a scripting system called *Scrypt*, more complex smart contracts are enabled by sophisticated smart contract languages like *Solidity* on smart contract platforms such as [Ethereum](https://www.ethereum.org/).
+While the first cryptocurrency, Bitcoin, already supported rudimentary logic to be run on top of it using a scripting system called *Scrypt*.
+Sophisticated smart contract languages like *Solidity* enable more elaborate smart contracts on platforms such as [Ethereum](https://www.ethereum.org/).

 There is a tradeoff between simple scripting systems and more sophisticated, [*Turing-complete*](https://stackoverflow.com/questions/7284/what-is-turing-complete) ones.
 While the former does not allow for complex logic, it is easier to write programs and secure them.
-More feature-rich languages allow for more complex smart contracts, but they are more error-prone and harder to secure.
+Feature-rich languages allow for more sophisticated smart contracts, but they are more error-prone and harder to secure.

 Security in the context of smart contracts means considering every possible way in which a contract could execute and to account for each of these scenarios.
-Simple smart contract languages have fewer potential use cases but make the possible states of the contract easier to enumerate, examine, and account for resulting in easier to secure contracts.
+Simple smart contract languages have fewer potential use cases but make the possible states of the contract easier to enumerate, examine, and account for, resulting in easier to secure contracts.

 ## What is a Smart Contract

 Smart contracts are most often discussed in the context of decentralized applications or dApps.
 A dApp can be pretty much everything, from a decentralized exchange to an auctioning platform or games.
 You can find an extensive overview of what is on the market today on [State of the dApps](https://www.stateofthedapps.com/).

 Most crypto tokens are issued on the Ethereum blockchain using the [*Ethereum Request for Comment* (ERC-20) standard](https://eips.ethereum.org/EIPS/eip-20).
-A token is issued within a smart contract that defines the total supply and the conditions for token transfers among other things.
-The ERC-20 token standard is a smart contract template, that allows for easy issuance and integration with different wallets and exchanges.
+A token is issued within a smart contract that defines the total supply and the conditions for token transfers, among other things.
+The ERC-20 token standard is a smart contract template that allows for easy issuance and integration with different wallets and exchanges.
 If you would like to take a closer look at the process of issuing a token or even try it out for yourself, [here](https://medium.com/coinmonks/6-steps-to-erc20-tokens-and-ico-smart-contracts-e90523afafa1) is an easy to follow guide for you.

 Other use cases of smart contracts that are oftentimes omitted, are  [payment and state channels](({{ site.baseurl }}{% post_url /technology/expert/2022-04-04-state-and-payment-channels %})) as well as [HTLCs](https://en.bitcoin.it/wiki/Hash_Time_Locked_Contracts) - Hashed Timelock Contracts - which enable atomic swaps.
 In most general terms, they allow for interaction happening off-chain to be just as trustless, as if they were to happen on-chain.
 The most popular payment channel network is arguably the [Lightning Network](https://lightning.network/) on Bitcoin.

 The term smart contract can have two meanings.
-It can either refer to static code in a given language or a  *contract instance*, a dynamic object that executes the code.
+It can refer to static code in a given language or a  *contract instance*, a dynamic object that executes the code.
 There is a similar distinction between programs and processes in operating systems.

 > "One can think of a smart contract instance as a trusted third party to which users can send coins, and that can distribute coins between the parties, according to conditions written in its static code." - Dziembowski, Faust, Hostáková, [State Channel Paper](https://eprint.iacr.org/2018/320.pdf)